 Maísól, born 2008.

 Maísól is a beautiful mare with really fast tölt.
-In the future we will see if she will become a breeding mare or a competition mare.
-She shows promising qualities for both.
+She could be a breeding mare or a great competition horse, but at the moment she is a great riding horse for highly experienced riders.
+She depends a lot on the rider, so the riders have to have a lot of confidence when riding her.
 She is the daughter of Hágangur frá Narfastöðum, a famous Icelandic stallion.

 Skorri, born 2007.